ScottVandervort/Calabasas/readme.md

 Day 5 - Wrote some untested Kinnect initialization code
 ------------------------------------------

-The "Face Tracking 3D WPF" example renders the entire image captured by the Kinnect; I don't think I care about this - at least not for now.
+The "Face Tracking 3D WPF"Â example renders the entire image captured by the Kinnect; I don't think I care about this - at least not for now.

 FaceTrackingViewer.xaml.cs is key.
 Need to figure out what is the relationship between the [Kinnect] Sensor, Skeleton, SkeletonFaceTracker, FaceTracker, and FaceTrackFrame.
 It looks like the desired points are retrieved from FaceTrackFrame - but I need to know how to generate it.